 The B.S. degree also requires 15 credit hours of Advanced Science/Technology course work.
 For more information see the Advanced Science/Technology Requirement form, which is included with the Self-Design B.S. application.
 These courses must underpin the concentration of the Self-Design B.S. degree.

 Toward the end of your coursework, you will complete a capstone course requiring you to use skills and knowledge obtained during the degree to design and implement a service-learning experience to benefit an organization in the community.
+Please see the Self-Design FAQ page (question 7) for a more detailed description.

-If you have any more questions please visit our FAQ page.
+Please visit our FAQ page.

 Self-Design Alumni Spotlight: Ariel Fugate